Blazing Hot Wok

 In a large bowl, combine the sugar and cornstarch.
 Mix until all the clumps disappear.

-Store-bought pie crusts are very good now, and most people wouldn’t notice the difference (I surely wouldn't).
-However, if you want to try making your own, it’s pretty easy, especially if you have a food processor.
+If you want to try making your own crust, it’s pretty easy, especially if you have a food processor.
 This recipe makes two crusts and is good for sweet or savory fillings.

 Pie Crust